Avista-Digital-Innovation/avista-digital-exchange-sdk/README.md

 #### Properties

 ```
-Time :  str
+time :  str
     The timestamp for the record.
-TimeUnit :  str
+timeUnit :  str
     The unit of the Time timestamp.
 Valid values: "MILLISECONDS", "SECONDS", "MICROSECONDS", "NANOSECONDS"
-MeasureName :  str
+measureName :  str
     The name of the measure.
-MeasureValueType :  str
+measureValueType :  str
     The type of the measure.
 Valid values: "DOUBLE", "BIGINT", "VARCHAR", "BOOLEAN", "TIMESTAMP", "MULTI".
-"MULTI" is used to include an array of MeasureValues for the single time point.
-If type is "MULTI" include an array of MeasureValues for the MeasureValues parameter.
-Otherwise, pass a single value for MeasureValue.
+"MULTI" is used to include an array of measureValues for the single time point.
+If type is "MULTI" include an array of measureValues for the measureValues parameter.
+Otherwise, pass a single value for measureValue.
-MeasureValue :  str
+measureValue :  str
     The measure value.
-Only present if MeasureValueType != "MULTI"
+Only present if measureValueType != "MULTI"
-MeasureValues : [TimeSeriesMeasureValue]
+measureValues : [TimeSeriesMeasureValue]
-    An array of MeasureValues.
-Only present if MeasureValueType == "MULTI"
+    An array of measureValues.
+Only present if measureValueType == "MULTI"
-Dimensions : [TimeSeriesDimension]
+dimensions : [TimeSeriesDimension]
     The dimensions, or metadata, of the record.
-Version : int
+version : int
     The version of the record.
 ```